JasonBenn/nips-scraper/README.md

 ## Related...

 I've also got some simple JS one-liners that copy NIPS workshop and tutorial information to your clipboard so that you can paste them into a spreadsheet.
-Find it [here]().
+Find the spreadsheet [here](https://docs.google.com/spreadsheets/d/1gQpSSjoypqtTSPaJdLvT8UsGEgjJXZSZc0KkLlSDLFk/edit?usp=sharing) (the snippets are saved as comments).

 ## Contributing